wookjinjang95/mago/README.md

 ```

 The above parameters will have random_sleep task to run in continuous_load traffic and sleep_2_seconds will run in peak_load traffic.

+## Output

+The output folder path will define where the report will get stored into.
+Mago will output multiple html files, the main is index.html, and rest are logs.html and workers.html.

+* (output folder directory)
+    * index.html
+    * workers.html
+    * logs.html

+### Index.html
+This report shows the general information, in high level, of task distribution, average duration for each task, and pass percentages.

+### Workers.html
+The worker report will show graph of average response time, number of workers that were active or alive in a timeline, and number of tasks given for each of the worker.

+### Logs.html
+The log report is a data tables that shows all the detailed information for each individual thread or worker.
+This can be used for detail debugging and analyzing flaky results.